anweshsbp/Sentiment-Analysis-of-twitter-data-using-nltk/README.md

 # Sentiment-Analysis-of-twitter-data-using-nltk

-# Make sure you are running the code step by step as mentioned following otherwise your code wont work.
+# Make sure you are running the code step by step as mentioned following otherwise your code wont work, Internet connection is required while running this project.

  # first create your own twitter id and create your twitter api at api.twitter.com and get your consumer key and access key.

+ # In this project you can try my consumer and access key to run this project , I have provided those along with the code.

  # then go to twitter_credentials.py and enter your twitter api details and save the file.